-- 1. For the programme components, courses are given with the study load stated in Article 3.6. - 2.
-Education is provided in the form of classes, tutorial groups, skills trainings, lectures, individual supervision, group work, journal clubs, writing assignments, or otherwise.
+- 1. For the programme components, courses are given with the study load stated in Article 3.6. - Education is provided in the form of classes, tutorial groups, skills training, lectures, individual supervision, group work, journal clubs, writing assignments, oral presentations or otherwise.